Fatima Sana

-Fatima Sana (born 8 November 2001) is a Pakistani cricketer who plays primarily as a right-arm medium-fast bowler for Pakistan.
-She has played domestic cricket for Karachi, Zarai Taraqiati Bank Limited and Barbados Royals.
+Fatima Sana (born 8 November 2001) is a Pakistan cricketer who plays primarily as a right-arm medium-fast bowler.
+Fatima is the current captain of the Pakistan women's cricket team.
+She has played domestic cricket for Karachi, Zarai Taraqiati Bank Limited, Barbados Royals and Canterbury Magicians.
 In April 2019, she was named in Pakistan's squad for their series against South Africa.
 She made her Women's One Day International (WODI) debut for Pakistan against South Africa on 6 May 2019.
-She made her Women's Twenty20 International (WT20I) debut for Pakistan against South Africa on 15 May 2019.
+Her Women's Twenty20 International (WT20I), on 15 May 2019, was also against South Africa.
 In January 2020, she was named in Pakistan's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In December 2020, she was shortlisted as one of the Women's Emerging Cricketer of the Year for the 2020 PCB Awards.